fancyapps/fancybox/README.md

 ### Helpers

 Helpers provide a simple mechanism to extend the capabilities of fancyBox.
 There ar two built-in helpers - 'overlay' and 'title'.
-You can disable them or give custom options:
+You can disable them or set custom options:

 	Disable 'overlay' helper and change title location:
 	$(".fancybox").fancybox({
         helpers:  {
-            overlay : null
+            overlay : null,
             title:  {
                 type : 'inside'
             }